 The incentive in paying off bills as big as a mortgage payment earlier is immense.

-For starters, the monthly expenditure after paying off mortgage becomes astoundingly low, which opens up yet another money saving avenue.
+For starters, the monthly expenditures after paying off the mortgage become astoundingly low, which opens up yet another money saving avenue.

 How We Are Paying off Our 30-Year Mortgage in 15

 We bought our house a little over 7 years ago.